JuliaReach/JuliaReach-website/content/authors/dpsanders/_index.md

 # Interests to show in About widget
 interests:
-- Formal Verification
+- Set-valued methods
-- Artificial Intelligence
+- Interval arithmetic
-- CPS
+- Constraint propagation

 # Education to show in About widget
 education: